 The 2018 production featured Jenny Gregson & Kerry Willison-Parry in the title roles (originally played by Julie Root & Gill Powell in 2017)

 An article I wrote for the show features here.

 Performed at 53two in Manchester as part of the MancMade festival.
 A 20 minute comic monologue about the body not so beautiful.
 ‘It is better to be beautiful than to be good’ said Oscar Wilde.
 ‘It’s what’s on the inside that counts’ said absolutely nobody!

-Performed at Manchester’s 53two in April 2017 as part of the Significant Other festival.
+Performed in April 2017 as part of The Pensive Federation’s ‘Significant Other’ project.

 A 10 minute piece written, rehearsed and staged in 10 days.
 A funny and heartwarming story which explores the strains on a relationship with a very unexpected twist.